Sonya-7/PersonalReadingTrends/README.md

 This repository contains a compilation of the books that I have read (cover to cover) since January 2021; presented in the form of a wordmap and an interactive dashboard.

 It's my attempt at tracking the words that are conditioning my mind throughout the year.
-Since we are conditioned daily through language in casual encounters, my aim is to be more intentional about getting certain words and ideas in my consciousness on a daily basis/more often.
+Since we are conditioned daily through language in casual encounters, my aim is to be more intentional about getting certain words and ideas in my consciousness on a daily basis / more often.

 <p  align="center">
   <img  src="https://github.com/Sonya-7/Reading_List/assets/92489108/cde44f7f-f7d2-4667-97ec-181ab4dab112" width="353" height=50%/>